karimarttila/karimarttila.github.io/_posts/2017-01-27-aws-services-as-building-blocks-to-your-enterprise-system.md

 AWS CloudFormation provides many ready to use [templates](https://aws.amazon.com/cloudformation/aws-cloudformation-templates/) for creating VPCs for different purposes.
 Even if you used Terraform you can browse and create exploratory VPCs with CloudFormation templates to see what kind of configuration certain templates create.

 Most important entities with VPC are: IGW (Internet Gateway), NAT, public and private subnets at least in two different AZs (AWS Availability Zones).
 We recommend you to read more about these entities in AWS documentation and tutorials.
 You create subnets for each environment you need (in production account for production, in development account for each environment you need: development, customer testing, partner testing, QA, performance testing…).
 Using AWS it is pretty easy to create and decommission entities.
 Therefore you can and should create as many environments you need — the best practice is: one environment for one purpose.
 With CloudFormation / Terraform you can parameterize your environments and make them basically exact copies of each other.
-Read the next article "[How to Create and Manage Resources in Amazon Web Services Infrastructure?](https://medium.com/@kari.marttila/how-to-create-and-manage-resources-in-amazon-web-services-infrastructure-f9af85b77c4a#.gt6f4tkrj)" for more details.
+Read the next article [How to Create and Manage Resources in Amazon Web Services Infrastructure?]({% post_url 2017-02-16-how-to-create-and-manage-resources-in-amazon-web-services-infrastructure %}) for more details.

 ### 2. Virtual Servers, Auto-scaling and Firewalls